keonsam/KeonSamuelPortfolio.github.io/README.md

 # Keon Samuel Portfolio

-This portfolio is built using react, SCSS, Jquery, Javascript HTML5, Css3.
+This portfolio is built using React.js,SCSS,Javascript HTML5, Css3.
-View the website at <a>https://keonsam.github.io/Portfolio/</a> for my contact information.
+View the website at <a>https://codepen.io/keonsamuel/full/bWQwGd/</a> for my contact information.